 This time the surprise her tone of voice betrayed was real.
 “Are you trying to tell me you don’t know what’s going on at Fort Bragg?”

 Chris had no need to say another word.
-Like a thunderclap, Nathan knew what had happened, or thought he did, for the pervious evening, when he had checked in with his battalion commander before leaving for home, Lieutenant Colonel Walter Shire had asked him to enter his office, close the door behind him and take a seat.
+Like a thunderclap, Nathan knew what had happened, or thought he did, for the previous evening, when he had checked in with his battalion commander before leaving for home, Lieutenant Colonel Walter Shire had asked him to enter his office, close the door behind him, and take a seat.
 Normally those instructions were a prelude to a philosophical discussion or a conversation that was to be shared with no one outside Shire’s office.
-There were times, however, when Shire, who had never stepped foot inside the Pentagon wished to pick Nathan’s brain, playing What If games with him, for Nathan was fresh from a tour of duty in Puzzle Palace on the Potomac.
-With the situation in Arizona going south at an alarming rate, Nathan knew without needing to ask what his colonel had on his mind, for he had been mulling over the same question after watching Colonel Allen Devin’s people seize control of an Air Force drone and bring it down in a most spectacular manner.
+There were times, however, when Shire, who had never stepped foot inside the Pentagon, wished to pick Nathan’s brain, playing What If games with him, for Nathan was fresh from a tour of duty in Puzzle Palace on the Potomac.
+With the situation in Arizona going south at an alarming rate, Nathan knew without needing to ask what his colonel had on his mind, for he had been mulling over the same question after watching Colonel Allen Devin’s people seize control and bring down an Air Force drone in a most spectacular manner.

 “Nathan, are you still there?”
 Chris’ voice reeled him in from a replay of the discussion he had had with Shire.